hapax/hapax.github.io/assets/chuzenji.md

 I tramp upstairs to deposit backpack and pretzels, and enjoy a cup of complimentary *matcha*.
-Although my window faces the lake, visibility is limited to the terraced dwellings between the back and mainstreets.
+Although my window faces the lake, visibility is limited to the terraced dwellings between the back and mainstreets; I feel like the town has floated into the stratosphere.
-Descending again, a toddler appears on the counter, smiling hugely, and hands me a set of random keys.
+Descending again, a toddler has appeared on the counter, smiling hugely, and hands me a set of random keys.
-My host materialises out of the gloom again to rescue toddler and keys, muttering and bowing apologies, though not without suppressing a smile of her own.
+Almost as miraculously as the toddler, my host materialises again to recover toddler and keys, bowing apologies, but not entirely suppressing a smile of her own.
 Disorder is also the condition for life.

 At first, life seems as incongruous as the teapot I found in the